 Scholarly Commons Citation

 Langevoort, Donald C. and Thompson, Robert B., "“Publicness” in Contemporary Securities Regulation after the JOBS Act" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 976.
+976.